Introduction

 Example 1: A Twitter connector using the Twitter json API and Perl

 This example will show you how to make a custom connector for the ES.
-We will be crawling Twitter, a public data source, so we don’t have to worry about authenticating and data permissions.
+We will be crawling Twitter, a public data source, so we don’t have to worry about end-user authenticating and the uend-users permissions on the data, but you will have to authenticate with Twitter to access the json feed.

 Twitter has an http api where you can see the latest twits for a user.
-This is done by crafting a special url in the format http://api.twitter.com/1/statuses/user_timeline/{USER}.{FORMAT}.
+This is done by crafting a special url in the format http://api.twitter.com/1.1/statuses/user_timeline/{USER}.{FORMAT}.
 For example CNN Breaking News have twiter page http://twitter.com/cnnbrk .
-Making Rss and Json available from the following url's:
+Making Rss and Json available from the following url's :

 Getting startet